-With the high rate of desertification that is brought about by industrialization, and Global Warming water resource are becoming more scarce.
-It is due to this reason that governments and other stakeholders are working on innovative ways of preserving water resources.
+With water shortages worldwide because of increased industrialization and Global Warming, we are all looking into water-saving alternatives.
+For this reason, governments and other stakeholders are working on innovative ways of preserving water resources.
 Grey Water Harvesting has become a reality for Capetonians as we struggle to avoid DAY ZERO.
 Never in known history has the drought-ravaged Western Cape been this close to day zero.

 What is Grey Water?

-Grey Water may harbor some traces of food, Grease, hair, or even some household cleaning products.
-Although it may be viewed as dirty water, it is safe when seen from an irrigation angle.
+Although we view Greywater as dirty water, it is safe when seen from an irrigation angle.

 When Grey Water is left to stream into the rivers, lakes or estuaries as effluent, it becomes a pollutant.
-The constituents in the water can make the water becoming hazardous.
-On the other hand, these constituents when diverted to the plants, they become useful organic fertilizer.
+The constituents in the water can make the water hazardous.
+On the other hand, when diverted to the plants, these constituents become useful organic fertilizers.

-The easiest means to use grey water involves piping it directly outside and use it to water the intended plants and fruit trees.
-Grey water can as well be used to water vegetables.
+The easiest means to use Greywater involves piping it directly outside and watering the intended plants and fruit trees.
+We can use Greywater canto water vegetables.

-A grey water system requires one to use “plant friendly” products devoid of excessive salts and chemicals like boron and chlorine.
-This is because the buildup of these chemicals (salts and boron) in the soil may harm plants.
+A greywater system requires using “plant-friendly” products devoid of excessive salts and chemicals like boron and chlorine.
+The buildup of these chemicals (salts and boron) in the soil may harm plants.

 The presence of fat content in the kitchen water is a further damaging factor to plants.

-It is the tapping of the already used water for it to put into a more useful form.
-Unlike the harvested water from other sources like the rainwater, grey water is obtained from sources that have already used the water.
+It is tapping the already-used water into a more useful form.
+Unlike the harvested water from other sources like rainwater, Greywater is obtained from sources that have already used the water.

-These sources might include the water from the sinks, bath water, ponds, pool backwash or even the rinse water.
+These sources might include water from sinks, bathwater, ponds, pool backwash or even rinse water.
 In some cases, it is harvested to be used for toilet flushing.
-When the water goes through the process of purification, its use can be upgraded to the irrigation field and other applications.
+When the water is purified, its use can be upgraded for the irrigation field and other applications.